Neptune-Crypto/neptune-core/README.md

  - Generate a wallet file: `neptune-wallet-gen`
  - Run neptune-core daemon: `neptune-core` with flags
    - `--peers [ip_address:port]` to connect to a given peer, for instance `--peers 51.15.139.238:9798` or `--peers 139.162.193.206:9798` or both
-   - `--mine` to mine, and with `--throttled-mining` to avoid assigning too much CPU power to mining
+   - `--mine` to mine — if you want to generate testnet coins to test sending and receiving
    - `--help` to get a list of available command-line arguments

 ## Dashboard